Find File Path

 • False: If the latest file is not found.

-• Logical Explanation: The Find File Path action takes the value from the Input Value column (latest;C:\Users\John\Documents\Datafile_files) and scans the specified folder to identify the most recently modified or downloaded file.
-Once found, the action stores the full file path (C:/Users/John/Documents/Datafile_files/New Data.xlsx) in the {File path} variable.
+• Logical Explanation: The Find File Path action takes the value from the Input Value column (latest;C:\Users\john\Documents\Datafile_files) and scans the specified folder to identify the most recently downloaded file.
+Once found, the action stores the full file path (C:/Users/john/Documents/Datafile_files/New Data.xlsx) in the {File path} variable.

 Last updated